 See My Ballot For This Election

 - What Will I Be Voting On?
-Find your ballot for the upcoming election (Enter your name, click on submit, verify that is your current address and then click on the “Sample Ballots” link next to your name.
+Click on “Search to see your ballot” below.
+Enter your name, click on submit, verify that is your current address and then click on the “Sample Ballots” link.
 You will see a screen with your precinct information.
-Then choose to view ballot.)
+Choose to view a ballot.)